tc39/notes/es7/2017-01/jan-24.md

 AWB: Isn't that your classic, "I want to call this method if it is there?"

-JL: I agree that the .? or whatever syntax we use, the property accessors we use are the most valuable.
+JLZ: I agree that the .? or whatever syntax we use, the property accessors we use are the most valuable.
 The rest of them seem like they have reasonable alternatives.

 DH: To my mind, when you're adding syntax to the language it's for the most common idioms that you're trying to bless with the most concise notation.
 That you might ever want to say something is not the bar, it's that it's very common and idiomatic.
 I could be convinced otherwise, but pulling out a function from something that might not be there is much much less common than accessing a piece of data.
 In the cases where you might need to access a function you can handle using the existing && syntax but accessing field data is so common that we want concise syntax.

-JL: My motivation for the call was basically lots of setter/getter chains (getFoo()/setFoo(), not actually accessors).
+JLZ: My motivation for the call was basically lots of setter/getter chains (getFoo()/setFoo(), not actually accessors).
 Maybe i should put together an example.

 MM: Concerned about semantics like `a?.b.c().d`, where the first "?" changes the meaning of all subsequent operators such as the  () and . attached to c and d.
 In this example c and d don't have ? operators and it's surprising to find out that, for example, c might not be called.